 I recently received what can only be described as a Claytons review for the paperback version one of my books – Globular Van der Graff’s “Goblin Tales for Adults.”

-After making pointed enquiries I found out the reviewer in question had not even read the book.
+After making pointed inquiries, I found out the reviewer in question had not even read the book.
 It turns out that he has been told by his publisher to write Claytons reviews with a hyperlink back to his own books.
 They told him that while a few will be deleted, many won’t.
 Talk about shameless advertising tactics!

 It begs the question – how many other reviews are genuine?
-Fortunately in my case, most are.
+Fortunately, in my case, most are.
 This unsavoury practice needs to end and fast.
 Climbing on the backs of others to shamelessly promote your own books is beneath contempt!

 Most of us work hard promoting our books without resorting to using such underhand practices.
 I could mention the name of the writer in question, and his publisher, but that would only be playing into their hands.